Seneca-Scholars/SS-Status-C6/status.md

+07-18-2025
+I mostly worked on my resume today, though for the extra hour I clocked in I was able to finish my general CSS structure for my personal project.
+I learned about display: grid, and used that to organize everything into columns.
+After that was resume work, and then we went out to chinatown and to get tacos!

 07-17-2025
 Some of the stuff I've learned while doing this project:
 - What the general workflow can feel like while on a team